sgardoll/StuCGM/README.md

-Heavily ased on the work of 'cfunk30' and the CariCGM project.
+Based on the work of 'cfunk30' and the CariCGM project.
 More details about their driver here: https://community.hubitat.com/t/maker-api-driver-or-somthing-simple/26769/13